kamilmazurek/spring-beans-explained/README.md

 We’ll walk through how Spring Beans work together across the controller, service, and repository layers to handle a simple "get item by ID" request, while applying the concepts of bean initialization, dependency injection, and lifecycle management.

-The following example, from the `pl.kamilmazurek.example.item` package, shows how beans of different types collaborate to handle a typical use case.
+The following example, from the `pl.kamilmazurek.example.beans.item` package, shows how beans of different types collaborate to handle a typical use case.

 ### 1. Controller Layer: Handling HTTP Requests